faranalytics/streams-logger/README.md

 ```
 ## Using a Socket Handler

-You can use *Streams* in order to easily connect logging graphs over the network.
+*Streams* is built on native Node.js streams.
+Sockets are also streams.
+Hence, it's natural and easy to connect logging graphs over the network.
 Please see the [*A Network Connected **Streams** Logging Graph*](#a-network-connected-streams-logging-graph-example) example for instructions on how to use a `SocketHandler` in order to connect *Streams* logging graphs over the network.

 ## Hierarchical Logging